-Professionalism in project management has developed too with a range of internationally recognised qualifications to the highest level.
-In recognition of the level of continuing study and training required, the project management profession in the UK has even been granted a Royal Charter so it is now recognised alongside more traditional chartered professions such as accountancy.
+For instance, in recognition of the level of continuing study and training required, the project management profession has even been granted a Royal Charter in the UK.
+It is now recognised alongside more traditional chartered professions such as accountancy in the country.

 So there is no doubt that project managers have professional skills that enable them to perform their day-to-day tasks.
 But projects involve so much more than the management and planning of tasks, resources and schedules, the ability to budget and control costs, and an understanding of risks and quality issues.

-Project managers are also required to deal with people at all different levels from senior executives and stakeholders, to outsourced contractors and individual team members; and in a range of different situations.
+Project managers are also required to be skilled in talent management at all different levels from senior executives and stakeholders, to outsourced contractors and individual team members; and in a range of different situations.

-A truly competent project manager gets the balance of professional and people skills right and knows which tools and techniques to use to control the project.
+A truly competent project manager gets the balance of professional and effective communication skills right and knows which tools and techniques to use to control the project.
 What’s more, they also know when the human touch needs to intervene.

 There are many professional project management skills that are important but if you want to deliver successful projects, reliably and consistently, then don’t neglect your people skills.
 Why?

-Well, quite simply, it is a people-orientated role so you need to be aware of people’s thoughts and feelings, and be able to empathise with them in order to motivate a team to success.
+Well, quite simply, it is an effective engagement with the talent pool so you need to be aware of people’s thoughts and feelings, and be able to empathise with them in order to motivate a team towards successful project completion.

-Project managers also need to collaborate, influence, and negotiate with other teams and departments to understand project dependencies and how resources are to be allocated onto them.
+Project managers also need to collaborate, influence, and negotiate with other teams and departments to understand project dependencies and how resources are to be allocated onto them for project success.

-The capacity to motivate yourself and others will improve the morale of your project team but also within the wider project.
+The capacity to motivate yourself and others will improve the morale of your project team and is considered as a lean project management skill requirement.
 Well motivated teams are one of the main benefits associated with projects led by PMs with good soft skills.

 This relates to your ability to realise how other people are feeling and to understand those feelings.
-Empathy is essential when motivating people, negotiating with others and resolving conflict.
+Empathy is an essential talent management strategy which helps in motivating people, negotiating with others and resolving conflict.

 Conflicts are common during projects and require control over emotions.
 Keeping calm (even if others around you cannot) helps defuse tense situations and enables you to better understand other people’s points of view.
 All of which contribute to a more successful outcome for any project.

-Almost all projects will experience problems at some point – some projects can feel like one long series of problems – so being able to keep calm and view problems rationally can help find a solution and relieve the pressure being felt by your team.
+Almost all projects will experience problems at some point – some projects can feel like one long series of problems – so being able to keep calm and having a natural problem-solving ability can help you find a solution and relieve the pressure being felt by your team.

 How Can You Improve Your People Skills?